timothycrosley/quickpython/README.md

 quickpython
 ```

-*Disclaimer*: This project is provided as-is, for fun, with no gaurentee of long-term support or maintaince.
+*Disclaimer*: This project is provided as-is, for fun, with no guarantee of long-term support or maintenance.